Mixing and ventilation in a living laboratory due to fast and slow response modes: Model reduction and generalisation to higher dimensions

 \subsection{Generalisation to larger dimensional models}

-The model presented in \S\ref{sec:model} can be generalised to analyse the dynamics of multi-zone systems.
-Parker \& Bowman \cite{parker2011state} introduced an analytical approach to study the contaminant transport in multi-zone buildings.
-We follow a similar approach to briefly show here how our system can be expanded from 2-zones to any arbitrary $n-$zone configuration.

-The matrix formulation used in \S\ref{sec:model} makes it straightforward to extend the model to the $n-$ zones case.
-The system is expressed by \eqref{eq:x}, in which $\bold{C}$ is now a vector of size $n$, and each $C_i$ represents the CO$_2$ concentration in a specific zone. $\bold{A}$ becomes a $n \times n$ matrix, the terms of which express how the CO$_2$ transport occurs through connected zones.
+The model presented in \S\ref{sec:model} can be generalised to analyse the dynamics of any arbitrary $n-$zone configuration.
+The system is expressed by \eqref{eq:x}, in which $\bold{C}$ is now a vector of size $n$, and $C_i$ represents the CO$_2$ concentration in the $i$th zone. $\bold{A}$ becomes a $n \times n$ matrix, the elements $A_{ij}$ of which express how the CO$_2$ transport occurs between zones $i$ and $j$.
 In general, $\bold{A}$ cannot be diagonalised, but we can use the singular value decomposition (SVD), a matrix factorisation technique that is widely used to generalise the eigendecomposition \cite{brunton2022data}.
 The matrix $\bold{A}$ can always be decomposed into $\bold{A}=\bold{U}\bold{\Sigma}\bold{V^*}$, where $\bold{U}$ and $\bold{V}$ are unitary matrices with orthonormal columns ($^*$ indicates the complex conjugate transpose), and $\bold{\Sigma}$ is a diagonal matrix of non-negative real numbers.
-The columns of $\bold{U}$ and the columns of $\bold{V}$ are called left-singular vectors and right-singular vectors of $\bold{A}$, respectively, and they form two sets of orthonormal bases.
+The columns of $\bold{U}$ and the columns of $\bold{V}$ are called the left-singular vectors and right-singular vectors of $\bold{A}$, respectively, and they form two sets of orthonormal bases.
 The diagonal elements of $\bold{\Sigma}$ are called singular values, and it is always possible to choose a decomposition such that the singular values are in descending order.

-Analogously to what we have done for the two-room system, analysing the singular vectors and singular values allows us to identify the most relevant properties of the system in a lower-dimensional space.
-The decision of how to reduce the original system, which in practice means determining how many singular values are necessary to describe the system, is somewhat arbitrary and problem-dependent.
-In the context of buildings, we have studied the evolution from initial conditions in very transient problems.
-The timescale analysis is useful to isolate fast from slow modes, which is therefore a suitable criterion for reducing the dimension of the system in the multi-zone case.
+Analogously to what we have done for the two-room (four-zone) system, analysing the singular vectors and singular values allows identification of both the important parameters driving the system and those that can be considered redundant.
+This analysis can therefore lead to a simplified representation of the multizone space, with the number of singular values retained in a reduced-order model being dictated by the given application.
+Here, we have studied the evolution from initial conditions in highly transient problems and the timescale analysis has proven successful in isolating slow and fast modes that will and will not respond strongly to the forcing.